nboughton83/action-batches/README.md

 - Clone or download this repo
 - Edit [inventory.csv](./inventory.csv) such that it includes information about your sites, locations, and devices
 - Start the demo by running `python[3] demo.py`

-To see an example, watch the [Action Batches Demo.mp4](./Action%20Batches%20Demo.mp4) video.